 As you collect and manage data across multiple applications and databases in your business, it is critical to consolidate it for complete business performance analysis.
 This is easily accomplished with a Cloud-based ETL tool like Hevo.

-Hevo Data will automate your data transfer process, allowing you to focus on other aspects of your business like Analytics, Customer Management, etc. Hevo provides a wide range of sources – 150+ Data Sources (including 40+ Free Sources) – that connect with over 15+ Destinations and load them into a destination to analyze real-time data at transparent pricing and make Data Replication hassle-free.
+Hevo provides a wide range of sources – 150+ Data Sources (including 60+ Free Sources) – that connect with various destinations and load them into a destination to analyze real-time data at transparent pricing and make Data Replication hassle-free.
+Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.

 FAQ on SQL Server on Raspberry Pi